uraniumkid30/Default_DRF_User_Setup/README.md

 # default_django_setup
-- starter template for other django (None API) projects.
+- starter template for other DjangoRest Framework projects.
 - if you are looking for a quick way to start a new project with some things already available, like a customized user system and other services, then you are in the right place